mmchougule/flash-scalper/ARCHITECTURE.md

 ## Overview

-FlashScalper is a high-performance crypto scalping bot with LLM-assisted decision making.
-It uses structured LLM prompts for trade confirmation, not an agent framework.
+FlashScalper is a crypto scalping bot with agent-based decision making.
+Uses structured prompts for trade confirmation.

 ## System Architecture